trinityfisher/historicfacts/README.md

-The collapse of Lehman Brothers in 2008 triggered a global financial crisis.
+The Arab Spring, a wave of protests and uprisings, began in late 2010.